bitnami/containers/bitnami/jenkins-exporter/README.md

 * [`0`, `0-debian-10`, `0.20171225.0`, `0.20171225.0-debian-10-r748`, `latest` (0/debian-10/Dockerfile)](https://github.com/bitnami/bitnami-docker-jenkins-exporter/blob/0.20171225.0-debian-10-r748/0/debian-10/Dockerfile)

 Subscribe to project updates by watching the [bitnami/jenkins-exporter GitHub repo](https://github.com/bitnami/bitnami-docker-jenkins-exporter).

-### Container Deprecation Notice

-Jenkins Exporter container is no longer maintained by VMware Application Catalog and is now internally tagged as to be deprecated.
-This container will no longer be released in our catalog a month after this notice is published, but already released container images will still persist in the registries.
-Valid to be removed starting on: 03-23-2022

-With the deprecation of this container, the metrics functionality for the Jenkins Helm chart is deprecated as well.

 ## Get this image